-The objective of IHC is to offer a distinctive, new set of skills to collaborators of health care systems (including healthcare providers, firms and start-ups) both in Denmark and internationally.
+The objective of the IHC-programme is to offer a set of capabilities to graduates that will help them to catalyze innovation in health care systems (including healthcare providers, firms, and start-ups) both in Denmark and internationally.
 These skills will be targeted specifically at the public and private organizations of healthcare system which over the coming decades will take health care through major transformations.
 IHC students will be trained to scout, initiate, manage, and implement innovations in this complex setting in the context of both existing healthcare organization or firms, or by establishing new ventures.